The Portable Chekhov

 Book Details

-Author:Anton Chekhov, Avrahm Yarmolinsky
+| Author: | Anton Chekhov, Avrahm Yarmolinsky |

-Release Date:25 August 1977
+| Release Date: | 25 August 1977 |

 Anton Chekhov

-Anton Pavlovich Chekhov (1860-1904) was a Russian playwright and short story writer, widely regarded as one of history’s greatest writers of short fiction.
-His theatrical works include four classics, and his short stories are held in high esteem by writers and critics.
-Alongside Henrik Ibsen and August Strindberg, Chekhov is considered a seminal figure in the emergence of early modernism in theater.
+Anton Pavlovich Chekhov (1860-1904) was a Russian playwright and short story writer considered to be among the greatest writers of short fiction in history.
+His career as a playwright produced four classics, and his best short stories are held in high esteem by writers and critics.
+Along with Henrik Ibsen and August Strindberg, Chekhov is often referred to as one of the three seminal figures in the birth of early modernism in the theater.
+Chekhov practiced as a medical doctor throughout most of his literary career: “Medicine is my lawful wife,” he once said, “and literature is my mistress.”

 Returns